KK Krka: 2014–15 season: Cup winners, semifinals of the national championship

 On 14 June, two new players were confirmed, Cameroonian Alexis Wangmene and Mirko Mulalić, while Smiljan Pavič, Jaka Klobučar, Sani Bečirović, Zvonko Buljan, Marko Pajić, and Edo Murić have left the club.
 Aleksandar Džikić kept his place as head coach.
 On 26 June 2014, ULEB decided that Krka can not play in its hall, resulting in an absence from the European competitions for the first time in four years.
 Krka eventually played in the Slovenian and ABA league.
 On 9 July, Krka signed a one-year contract with former Slovenian national team player Nebojša Joksimović.
 In July, Krka announced that Christopher Booker decided to come back to Novo Mesto and extended his contract.
 Before the start of the season, Krka won the Slovenian Supercup against Olimpija.
 The ABA League season started with a 5–1 record, but it was followed by nine defeats in the next ten games.
 In January, a new five-win streak started and in February, the team won its second national cup against Zlatorog Laško.
 After eight defeats in the regular season of the Slovenian League, Krka finished first in the championship round (8–2).
 After the quarterfinal win against Portorož in the playoffs (2–0), the team was eliminated in the semifinals by Tajfun.

 2015–present

 On 21 June 2015, Ivan Velić was hired as a new head coach.
 Vladimir Anzulović became a new assistant coach, previously head coach of KK Kolpa Črnomelj.

 In the next few seasons, Krka struggled in the Slovenian League, getting eliminated in the semifinals in 2016 and 2017.
 Krka made the finals in 2018 but lost to Olimpija.
 In 2016, Krka also won the Slovenian Cup and Slovenian Supercup.
 Krka also struggled in the Adriatic League, and were relegated to the newly established ABA League Second Division for the 2017–18 season.
 In their first ABA Second Division season, Krka qualified for the 2018 ABA League Second Division Final Four, which they won by beating Borac Čačak in the semifinals and Primorska in the final.
-Marko Jošilo was named the MVP of the finals, and Krka was promoted back to the first Adriatic League division.
+Marko Jošilo was named the MVP of the finals, and Krka was promoted back to the Adriatic League first division.